bloovis/marc.mirror/README.md

 * Html2marc.pm - a plugin to convert HTML to MARC when importing MARC records.
 This requires that the `html2marc.rb` script be copied to `/usr/local/bin`.
-* Sip2patron.pm - a plugin that provides SIP2 validation for GMLC (Overdrive)
+* Sip2patron.pm - a plugin that provides SIP2 validation for GMLC (Overdrive),
-  and Kanopy.
+  Kanopy, and Mango Languages.
 This requires that the patch `SIP-plugin.patch` be copied to `/usr/share/koha/lib` and be applied using `patch -p0 <SIP-plugin.patch`.